 - Use The Right Brush

 A paddle brush is straight hair’s BFF.
 The flat surface reduces static and smoothens the hair, and the bristles can easily detangle the hair without causing shedding.
+Use only a paddle brush on dry hair.
+Brushing wet hair stretches and tears the hair causing broken flyaways, especially close to the scalp.

 - Choose Conditioner Wisely